Tybob12/Outlandishly-Gregtech/README.md

 without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.

-You should have received a copy of the GNU Lesser General Public License along with GT Overvolt Coremod.
+You should have received a copy of the GNU Lesser General Public License along with Outlandishly Gregtech.
 If not, see <http://www.gnu.org/licenses/>.